-- the work of the internal auditor; - the work of the external auditor; - the financial management and governance self-assessment process; and - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor; - the work of the external auditor; - the financial management and governance self-assessment process or the school resource management self-assessment tool; and - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance, Personnel, Pay and Premises Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Personnel, Pay and Premises Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees and signed on its behalf by:
+Approved by order of the members of the Board of Trustees on 8 December 2021 and signed on its behalf by:

-Paul Browning Jane McKay Chair of Trustees Accounting Officer
+Mr Paul Browning Chair of Trustees Ms Jane McKay Accounting Officer